teisdbr/winlibrs-docs-test/data-elements.md

 ___

+### Notes:
-`Note: This is the 9-character NCIC Originating Agency Identifier (ORI) assigned to every law enforcement agency in Louisiana.
+* `This is the 9-character NCIC Originating Agency Identifier (ORI) assigned to every law enforcement agency in Louisiana.
 For state or local agency submissions, the last two positions must be "00".`

 <br>